lejahmal/PL-indicator/README.md

 ---

-## How to Read the Predicted Order Book
+## How to Read the Predicted OrderBook

-### Order Book Sections
+### OrderBook Sections

-     The order book is divided into three sections:
+     The orderbook is divided into three sections:
      •	UPPER SECTION between upper price and AOP   [L4-L12]
      •	MIDDLE SECTION between middle AOP and AOP   [M12-M19]
      •	LOWER SECTION  lower and middlle AOP        [M18-M27]